-The education program at Heidelberg University is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
-This accreditation covers initial teacher preparation programs and advanced educator preparation programs at the Tiffin campus.
+The education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) www.caep.org.
+This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
 However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, re-licensure, or other purposes.
+Information related to Title II, Higher Education Act compliance is available from the Vice President for Academic Affairs and Provost.